-In December 2004, Majestic Gold entered into a final joint venture agreement with Shandong Yantai Muping Gold Mine on 13 licenses on the Jiaodong Peninsula in Shandong Province, China.
+In July 2004, Majestic Gold entered into a joint venture agreement with Muping Gold Mine in respect to 13 licenses on the Jiaodong Peninsula in Shandong Province, China.
 The agreement required Majestic to commit to exploration expenditures of US$4.2 million over four years in order to earn a 60% interest in the licenses.
+Subsequently, Majestic increased its investment in the joint venture and on December 24, 2012, the company through its subsidiary held a 75% interest in the joint venture.

-These licenses included a 120 tonne per day mining and milling operation on the Songjiagou license where ore was being extracted from the lower two of four levels of underground workings.
+These licenses included a 200 tonne-per-day mining and milling operation on the Songjiagou license where ore was being extracted from the lower two of four levels of underground workings.
 At the time of the agreement, over 4,900 metres of underground tunneling existed to depths of 268 metres below surface.

 Majestic’s mining licenses are located in proximity to three major northeast-southwest trending faults and are underlain by both Archean and Proterozoic basement and granite intrusions reminiscent of some of the world’s largest gold producing camps.
 The deposits of the Jiaodong Peninsula form one of the largest provinces of granitoid-hosted lode-gold deposits in the world and host some of China’s largest gold producers.

-Gold occurrences on the Jiaodong Peninsula are of vein-type as well as disseminated and stockwork styles.
-The veins typically occur within second and third-order faults cutting Mesozoic granitoids and are relatively continuous, measuring from a few centimeters to several meters in thickness by as much as five kilometers in strike.
+Gold occurrences on the Jiaodong Peninsula are vein-type as well as disseminated and stockwork styles.
+The veins typically occur within second and third-order faults cutting Mesozoic granitoids and are relatively continuous, measuring from a few centimeters to several meters in thickness - and by as much as five kilometers in strike.
 The stockworks occur along regional faults and are surrounded by broad alteration halos.
-The vein type mineralization is described as mesothermal; the disseminated and stockwork style have some aspects of epithermal mineralization but are both spatially and genetically associated with the vein-type mineralization.
-The Songjiagou gold mine is a moderate temperature hydrothermal filling and metasomatic conglomerate type gold deposit with no clear boundary between wall rocks and ore.
+The vein-type mineralization is described as mesothermal while the disseminated and stockwork styles have some aspects of epithermal gold mineralization but are both spatially and genetically associated with the vein-type mineralization.
+The Songjiagou gold mine is a moderate temperature hydrothermal filling and metasomatic conglomerate-type gold deposit with no clear boundary between wall rocks and ore.
 As a result, assay analysis is required to determine ore grades before mining is undertaken.

 Early stage exploration was conducted on the Songjiagou property in the 1960s by various Chinese government agencies and departments.
 Exploration work included geological, geochemical, geophysical and drilling programs throughout an area of geological interest.

-At the time of the cooperation agreement, mining activities were taking place on two of the licenses and gold was being extracted from quartz veins and from sulphide-rich shears formed in conglomerate rocks.
+At the time of the cooperation agreement, mining activity was taking place on one license and gold was being extracted from quartz veins and from sulphide-rich shears formed in conglomerate rocks.
 Grades in the veins ranged from 5 to 9 grams per tonne and averaged 3 to 5 grams in the sulphide-rich shear zones.

 Majestic’s initial exploration work included geochemical sampling of existing underground workings on the Songjiaguo license in order to facilitate the evaluation of the host conglomerate for bulk mineable potential.
 Channel samples from two sub-parallel drifts located approximately 258 meters below surface indicated that the gold mineralization permeates out from the higher grade structures, forming halos around them within the host conglomerate sequence.